 A recreational license is required for fishing and shellfish harvesting at Washington state parks.
 For regulations, fishing season information, or to purchase a recreational license, visit the Washington Department of Fish and Wildlife.

 The park has 25 tent spaces, 19 electrical spaces, six yurts, one dump station, two restrooms (ADA), and six showers (four ADA).
 Maximum site length is 50 feet (limited availability).
-In the winter, camping is first come, first served.

 The park has a group camp that accommodates up to 80 people.
 Parking is limited.
 The camp includes restroom, showers, two Adirondack (three-sided) sleeping shelters, eight standard tent sites, and a picnic shelter.
 No motor homes, trailers, or tent-trailers allowed in the group camp.